 For a low-latency traffic identified by the SCSID, one important QoS parameter is the MSDU delivery ratio given the delay bound.
 In order to try to meet the QoS requirement, a corresponding measurement report needs to be defined.
 Thus the AP or AP MLD can take actions to improve the experienced QoS according to the received measurement report.

 For simplicity, we prefer to reuse the current Transmit Stream/Category Measurement Request/Report to realize it.

+Q&A:

+Q: why do we need to define a new trigger condition for the QoS measurement of the delay-sensitive traffic, i.e. MSDU delivery ratio?

+A: For the 802.11 media, the problem (i.e. how to meet the QoS requirement of the delay-sensitive traffic) is not as “guaranteed latency” and “guaranteed zero congestion” (black-and-white), but as, “a particular loss rate within a particular delay bound” (a gray scale).
+For the details, please refer to doc.802.11-19/1266r0.

 TGbe editor: modify the following subclause after 9.4.2.20.11 of Draft REVme 1.0 as: